davewalker5/TelloCommander/README.md

 - Capture of drone telemetry information to CSV
 - Capture of drone telemetry to a SQL database

-It includes companion libraries to extends the basic drone monitoring and status capture facilities with the ability to write drone telemetry information to a SQL database.

 The following database types are supported:

 | Type      | Purpose                                                                          |